 Escarole is a hearty green with a bitter flavor whose strong leaves stand up to any number of full-bodied ingredients, like bacon or strong cheeses.
 We especially adore it combined with warm ingredients, as in this Cannellini Bean & Escarole Salad with Crispy Potatoes; the crispy potatoes wilt the greens, making them even more enjoyable to eat.

 The cool crunch of Romaine makes it a favorite for light, summery salads.
 It’s also the go-to for the traditional Caesar, since it’s a perfect contrast to the creamy, cheesy dressing.
 We also use the likable lettuce as the base for our Baby Vegetable Nicoise.

 No lettuce list would be complete without cool, crunchy iceberg lettuce.
-Though it lacks the nutritional value of a red leaf or an arugula, we’d argue there’s no better vessel for bacon, chicken, apple, and chives–better known as the Chicken Wedge Salad.
+Though it lacks the nutritional value of a red leaf or an arugula, we’d argue that it makes up for that with old-school charm.
+Paired with a pizza, it makes a brings in refreshing crunch.
 Plus, it keeps for a while in the fridge, meaning you’ll always have a vegetable on hand.